dr-leo/pandaSDMX/description.rst

 a 2-tuple: its first element is either a list of pandas timeseries (concat = False) or a DataFrame (if concat = True).
-The structural metadata attached to the data is used to create a multi-level column index for the DataFrame.
+The structural metadata attached to the data is used to create a multi-level a.k.a. hierarchical column index for the DataFrame.
 When returning a list of timeseries, their 'name' attributes contain the non-global metadata as NamedTuples.
 The second element of the 2-tuple is a dict containing global metadata describing the entire dataset.
 As each global key by definition takes on only one value, it is unsuitable to structure the data.
 Hence, it is disregarded when creating the column index.

 The second argument of get_data() (here: an empty string) could be used to narrow down the datasets using structural metadata.
 E.g., '...NL' would yield data solely on the Netherlands.